IamCoder18/SkillNest/README.md

-# SkillHub - Alberta's Community for Trades & Maker Skills
+# SkillNest - Alberta's Community for Trades & Maker Skills

-**Connect with local experts who have the tools, space, and know-how.** Whether you're a DIY beginner or a seasoned tinkerer, SkillHub helps you learn, build, and create — together.
+**Connect with local experts who have the tools, space, and know-how.** Whether you're a DIY beginner or a seasoned tinkerer, SkillNest helps you learn, build, and create — together.

-## What is SkillHub?
+## What is SkillNest?

-SkillHub bridges Alberta's growing skills gap by connecting learners with local hosts who have expertise, tools, and space to share.
+SkillNest bridges Alberta's growing skills gap by connecting learners with local hosts who have expertise, tools, and space to share.
 From woodworking and auto repair to 3D printing and home maintenance, our community-driven platform makes practical skills accessible to everyone.

 ### For Learners
 - **Browse workshops** by skill category with advanced filtering and search